kletobias/p2022/_projects/deep-dive-tabular-data-pt-1.md

 ##### Case: A Category Is Missing

-The output for `poolarea` and `poolqc` shows, that only rows with missing values in `poolqc` are found, if and only if column `poolarea` has value 0 in the same row.
-A value of 0 means, that the listing has no pool and therefore no `poolqc`.
+The output for `poolarea` and `poolqc` shows that only rows with missing values in `poolqc` are found, if and only if column `poolarea` has value 0 in the same row.
+A value of 0 means that the listing has no pool and therefore no `poolqc`.
 The values are not missing in this case, instead a new class should be added to the ones present in the column.
 It could be something like 'no_pool'.